Patient record requests

 While the Women’s holds patient records (including birth records), it does not hold adoption records.

-When the Royal Women’s Hospital ceased to be an adoption agency in 1987, all records related to the adoption process were transferred to the relevant government department.
+When the Royal Women’s Hospital ceased to be an adoption agency in 1987, all records related to the adoption process were transferred to what was then known as Community Services Victoria.
 Information relating to adoptions can now be found on the Victorian Government website.

 Accessing medical records